kholoudsamy97/CVC20_virtualHome/README.md

 Customer moves the resized item above the plan and try to fit it with his room.

 Link of our proposal of this project for more details about it: https://drive.google.com/open?id=1Wmt8KC-5fSk0GALRmi9raPjgQdo9ei8z

+Link of our Demo Video for this application: https://www.youtube.com/watch?v=OLnmuJVj30o&t=3s

 Team members:

 Kholoud Hussien Samy